 However, at $249 / £249 / AU$399, they’re pretty pricey too, and as such can’t be called the very best true wireless earbuds in terms of value for money – but they may be the best true wireless earbuds for Apple fans.
 That said, AirPods Pro deals are becoming more commonplace as the buds age.

-Read more: Apple AirPods Pro review
+Read the full Apple AirPods Pro review

-Read the full review: SoundMAGIC E11BT
+Read the full SoundMAGIC E11BT review

-Read the full review: Jaybird Tarah Pro review
+Read the full Bose QuietComfort Earbuds review

 How to choose the best earbuds for you

 If you're looking for a pair of running headphones, your new earphones should have an IPX4 water-resistance rating or above; this means that they'll be able to withstand a little sweat as well as a spot of rain.
 Some waterproof earbuds can even be used for swimming.

 If you do opt for wireless or true wireless earbuds, make sure the battery life is up to scratch, otherwise you could find yourself caught short without any music in the middle of your commute.